kevinhom/getting-and-cleaning-data/README.md

 Closing thoughts:

-WARNING: MAY NOT WORK FOR ALL COMPUTERS - You can use the following lines of code to read the 'tidyset.txt' file into R:
+WARNING: MAY NOT WORK FOR ALL COMPUTERS - You can use the following lines of code in a script to read the 'tidyset.txt' file into R:

 address <- "https://github.com/lemonkiwi/getting-and-cleaning-data/blob/master/tidyset.txt"